 Another issue for me at least is that many recipes will only last a day or two in the fridge or even one or two weeks.
 Some last months, others up to a year (usually canned).
 Most though, seem rather perishable & need refrigeration.
 Like the author, I live in a tiny log cabin.
 Mine is a historic late 1700's log cabin.
 I have no room for anything.
-A second refrigerator would have to reside in my main living space.
+A second refrigerator has to reside in my main living space to store my finished ferments.
 As it is, we sometimes have to use an extra freezer & it sits next to the couch.
 It doesn't create a comfortable living space.
 I feel like I'm in my barn.
-So I do what I can to put up the food I grow in ways that do not require an extra refrigerator or freezer.
+I do what I can to put up the food I grow in ways that do not require an extra refrigerator or freezer.

 I am also disappointed in the lack of photos.
 I'm not talking food porn.
 I'm talking about photos that help the reader understand the process.
 For example, when discussing various molds, how about photos showing the types of molds?
 Photos in the troubleshooting section would be very helpful to newbies.
 I understood what the author was talking about thanks to experiencing these things, but what about the folks just getting started?
 Pictures help; a lot.

 Chapter Two is Quick Pickles.
 All recipes are refrigerated to keep fresh.